mkkeck/jquery-ui-iconfont/README.md

 * Included CSS3 animation for e.g. AJAX loading status.
 * Icon License [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

+## No longer maintained ##
+Since there are now better alternatives and frameworks, I have decided to discontinue this project.

+## Manual ##

 ### Usage ###
 #### Include the Icon Font ####